mbaityje/plankifier/README.md

 ---

+## Examples

+Examples of usage are contained in the script `master.sh` (launches all relevant the scripts) and in the notebook `example.ipynb` (shows how to train a plankton model).

+---

 ## Datasets

 The datasets come from the Scripps Camera from the Pomati group at Eawag.
 We have two datasets, corresponding to two magnifications of the camera [0.5x (mostly zooplankton) and 5x (mostly phytoplankton)].
 Everything we write here applies to both datasets, but was only tested on the 0.5x data.